After a 14-month honeymoon around the world, it was unfortunately time to go back home…

 And so much learned

 One thing for sure: we have learned a lot.
 First, of course, in geography and history as well as in a foreign languages.
 Officially (sometimes even with a diploma), we have learned how to cook Thai and Cambodian.
-We have learned how to forged our own travel wedding rings.
-We have graduated for a beginners surfing class.
-We also now know how to release baby turtles to the sea and how to recognised wild animals footprints and poop is also something we learned!
+In Indonesia, we have learned how to forged our own travel wedding rings.
+We have graduated from a beginners surfing class.
+How to release baby turtles to the sea and how to recognised wild animals footprints and poop is also something we learned!

 We have also learned to: sleep in improbable situations, hitchhike, open a coconut with no tools, urinate in all positions, not be bothered by each other 5 days without showering smell, know what to eat and what drink to avoid being sick, overcome your motion sickness, find imaginative solutions to wipe your butts, scuba dive… And this is just another non-exhaustive list.

 We also learned, for the good of our couple, we shouldn’t play cards just the two of us!
 Clémentine also discovered she can go diving, hiking on volcanoes, climbing in caves, canyoning, sand and sea surfing, trekking in the jungle, kayaking in the sea, hiking with grizzly bears … (another non-exhaustive list) without dying.
 Without dying but certainly not without being afraid of dying!

 Nicolas learned he can swim with sharks and wander under the giant Australian bats without being attacked.
 The poor man also discovered, at his own expense while diving, he is suffering from “underwater motion sickness”.

 Finally, we have certainly learned to be open-minded and more tolerant.
 Unfortunately, it seems that this has made us less patient and tolerant with intolerant people…

 How much does a 14-month round-the-world trip cost?